chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

 response with content type "message/ohttp-ack" and an empty body upon successful transmission of the request.
-If the Accept header also allows the normal "message/bhttp" content type, the client has left the choice of reliable or unreliable delivery up to the Relay and Gateway Resources, which may return "200 OK" along with an Encapsulated Body instead.
+If the Accept header also allows the normal "message/bhttp" content type, the client has left the choice of reliable or unreliable delivery up to the Relay and Gateway Resources.
-Any other response is considered invalid.

 Upon receipt of an unreliable OHTTP request from the Client, the Oblivious Relay Resource MUST reply with a `202 Accepted` response with the "message/ohttp-ack"